National Concession Bus Pass

 Applications can only be accepted at your local library between 10am until 12 noon and 2pm until 4pm during library opening hours, not between 12 noon and 2pm or on Saturdays.
 Appointments for lunchtimes and Saturdays can be made in person at the library or by phoning 0300 1234 111.

-Senior Passes - You need to bring your evidence to your library.
+Senior Passes - You need to bring your evidence and your national insurance number to your library.
 A photo is taken by our staff and the application submitted.

 Disabled Passes - As these are sent to be evaluated, your application pack will be sent internally by our staff for you.
-Please make sure you have your evidence and a passport style photo with you.
+Please make sure you have your evidence, your national insurance number and a passport style photo with you.
 Alternatively post your pack to the address on this page.

 You can register for an older persons pass 28 days before your eligible date.
 We aim to resolve new applications within three weeks of receiving all of the relevant information.